Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

-Once you have these ideas in place, you can then start to look for a platform for your blog and some hosting, which are key components to your overall function of your site.
+Once you have these ideas in place, you can start to look for a platform for your blog and some hosting, which are key components to the overall function of your site.

 3. Choose a Blogging Platform

-They are trusted, secure, and work the best when it comes to making money with a blog.
+They are trusted and secure and work the best when it comes to making money with a blog.